Rust-GPU/SPIRV-Tools/porting-plan.md

 - Mapping of large switch-based operand logic into data-driven Rust structures without performance regressions.

 ## Next Up
-1. Expand the translator to cover functions, execution modes, and basic instruction blocks so multi-instruction modules assemble end-to-end without falling back to C++.
+1. Flesh out the assembler's coverage for optional operands and composite/control-flow instructions (AccessChain, Branch/BranchConditional, etc.) so the Rust path no longer requires the C++ fallback for typical shaders.
-2. Drive the Rust assembler from `try_assemble_text` by default (only falling back on error) and improve diagnostic positions/line tracking for parser errors.
+2. Improve diagnostic positions/line tracking for parser errors so message consumers receive accurate spans, then gate the fallback so it only triggers on genuine unsupported features.
 3. After the assembler path is stable, replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.